A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: Introduction

 Using Duhamel's principle, (\ref{DSIIdefoc}) can be written as the following nonlinear integral equation for $\qT(t)=:\qT(t,\cdot)$

 with

 Ghidaglia and Saut~\cite{GuiSau} proved that for any $\qT_0\in L^2(\C)$ the problem (\ref{Duhamel}) has a unique solution in the Strichartz type space

 for some $T$ which depends on $\qT_0$; they also showed that for $\qT_0$ with sufficiently small $L^2$ norm this holds for all $T$.
-Using the Inverse-Scattering method, Perry proved global well posedness for general initial data $\qT_0\in H^{1,1}$.
+Using the Inverse Scattering method, Perry proved global well posedness for general initial data $\qT_0\in H^{1,1}$.
 Our Plancherel Theorem yields the following:

 \begin{theorem} (Global well-posedness for defocusing DSII on $L^2$) Given $\qT_0\in L^2$, there exists a unique solution to the Cauchy problem (\ref{DSIIdefoc}) in the sense of equation (\ref{Duhamel}) such that: \begin{enumerate} \item Regularity: